polarfire-soc/polarfire-soc-linux-examples/pdma/README.md

 Generally, this will be significantly faster than using `memcpy()`.
 For buffers with sizes less than approximately 4 KB, the static setup time for PDMA may outweigh the more efficient 'per-byte' transfer time; as the buffer size increases.  the PDMA is usually faster than `memcpy()` - typically transferring approximately 5 times faster.

 #### PDMA in the Kernel
-One way to interact with the PDMA from a User application is to expose the device using the UIO framework and directly control it from user space.
-Its a fairly simple device so that probably makes sense for this example application.
+One way to interact with the PDMA from a user application is to expose the device using the UIO framework and directly control it from user space.
+It's a fairly simple device so that probably makes sense for this example application.

 ##### UIO PDMA Driver
 By default, PolarFire SoC's `yocto` distribution ships with SiFive's PDMA driver bound to the PDMA hardware in the device tree file.